emqx/HBridge/README.md

 - `logFile`: Log file path.
 - `logLevel`: Log level, it can be one of `DEBUG`, `INFO`, `WARNING` and `ERROR`.
 Logs whose level is lower than it will not be recorded.
 - `logToStdErr`: It decides whether to log to console.
 It can be one of `true` and `false`.
+- `crossForward`: It decides whether to forward MQTT messages to TCP brokers.
 - `brokers`: A list of configurations of all brokers to connect to.
 It will be discussed later.
-- `msgFuncs`: A list of message processing functions.
+- `sqlFiles`: A list of names of message processing SQL files.
 It will be discussed later.

 The `brokers` field in configuration is a list of configurations of all brokers.
 Each of it contains: